mariolyon/ai-dev-tools-zoomcamp/homework2/README.md

 - 🔗 **Create & Share Links** - Generate unique session links to share with candidates
 - ✏️ **Real-time Collaboration** - All participants see code changes instantly via WebSocket
 - 🎨 **Syntax Highlighting** - Support for JavaScript, TypeScript, Python, Java, C++, Rust, and Go
-- ▶️ **In-browser Execution** - Run JavaScript/TypeScript code safely in a Web Worker sandbox
+- ▶️ **In-browser Execution** - Run JavaScript/TypeScript in a Web Worker sandbox, and Python via Pyodide (WebAssembly)
+- 🐍 **Python Support** - Full Python 3.12 execution in the browser using Pyodide
 - 👥 **Participant Tracking** - See how many people are connected to the session
+- 🐳 **Docker Support** - Easy deployment with Docker

 ## Tech Stack